-Richard has a busy practice covering Business, Property and Public Law.
-Before coming to the Bar, he worked at a leading firm of solicitors in their Public Law department.
+Richard has a busy and broad practice covering Business, Property and Public Law.
+Before coming to the Bar, he worked in the corporate department of a Magic Circle Law firm as well as in the Public Law department of a leading firm of solicitors.
 He also worked for the Texas Defender Service in Houston representing clients on Death Row.
-Richard has gained considerable courtroom experience and prides himself on his advocacy.
+Richard undertook pupillage at a Chambers specialising in criminal law and has gained considerable courtroom experience.

 Law LL.B.
 (Hons), St Cuthbert’s Society, Durham University